BerattCelikk/Prediction_Notes/Sarima Prediction/sarima_code_explanation.md

 ---

 📈 7.
-Plotting Historical and Forecasted Data
+PLOTTING HISTORICAL AND FORECASTED DATA

 Finally, we visualize the historical and forecasted Bitcoin prices using Matplotlib.